CBIIT/HPC_DME_APIs/utils/README.md

 -Configuration:

-I-Edit the following configuration files in this directory:
+I-Make a copy of the following sample configuration files in this directory:

-  1- ./hpcdme.properties
+  1- ./hpcdme.properties-sample

+    - Copy the sample file to make your own copy: cp hpcdme.properties-sample hpcdme.properties

+    - In your hpcdme.properties file, edit:
-    - Edit the server name:hpc.server.url
+        - The server name:hpc.server.url
-    - Edit the user name:hpc.user
+        - The user name:hpc.user

         If you plan to use a default globus endpoint:
         - Edit:hpc.default.globus.endpoint

-  2- ./tokens/curl-conf
+  2- ./tokens/curl-conf-sample

      If your are fimiliar with curl, add in a separate line all the arguments you would like to send with the REST request.
 Otherwise, leave the file unchanged.

 II- Define the environment variable HPC_DM_UTILS and let it point to the